denisw160/homebridge-hlsmartcontrol/README.md

     npm run build

+## Add the plugin to your Homebridge config

+Add a new accessory to your Homebridge configuration.
+The plug has the following options:

+    "accessories": [
+        {
+          "accessory": "HLSmartControl",
+          "name": "HeliaLux SmartControl"
+        }
+      ],

+### Options
+TODO describe the options
+ - Name: Name of the plugin show in your Homekit

 ## Link To your Homebridge (for developing)

 Run this command that Homebridge can discover the plugin in your development environment: